ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 Derivation of a presentation is done by the holder using the `ProofGen` operation from [@!I-D.irtf-cfrg-bbs-signatures, section 3.5.3].

-This operation utilizes the issuer's public key as `PK`, the issuer protected header as `header`, the issuance proof as `signature`, the issuance payloads as `messages`, and the holder's presentation protected header as `ph`.
+This operation utilizes the issuer's public key as `PK`, the Issuer Header as `header`, the issuance proof as `signature`, the issuance payloads as `messages`, and the holder's Presentation Header as `ph`.

 The operation also takes a vector of indexes into `messages`, describing which payloads the holder wishes to disclose.
 All payloads are required